NoamRa/ogc-cql2-filters/README.md

 ### Playground development

-The Playground is powered by Vite and React.
+The Playground is powered by Vite and React, and can be found in `examples` folder.
 Run `npm run dev` to start dev server.
 For real experience use `npm run build && npm run preview`.

 ### Checking everything